 The foot hunter with a young prospect bred for this purpose, and who desires a closer working companion, can develop his pup in a manner that encourages the dog to hunt at the near margin of his genetic range.
 While young dogs benefit from being worked in a variety of cover and terrain, more work in heavy cover or woods will naturally encourage a pup to hunt closer.
 The length of your workouts are also a factor.
 A dog learns to adjust his pace to reflect the anticipated length of his workout.
 Successful field trialers rarely work young dogs for much longer than the length of the heats in which they will compete.
 This ensures that they are still “flying” at pickup.

 The owner desiring a closer working gun dog should, therefore, work their young dog until he tires and adjusts his gait and pace to a more sustainable level.
 The amount of time required will depend upon the age, physical maturity, and the difficulty of the cover being navigated.
 A young dog should not be “run into the ground”, but simply exercised until tired.
 The length of workouts can be gradually extended to reflect the physical maturity and conditioning of your young dog.

-Finally, as you develop your young prospect, stay current with age appropriate yard/obedience training.
+Finally, as you develop your young prospect, stay current with age-appropriate yard/obedience training.
 Your pup will, at some point, need to know his name and reliably respond to it.
-This facilitates encouraging your dog to hunt at a desired range, and within the ten to two o’clock arc.
+This facilitates encouraging your dog to hunt at the desired range, and within the ten to two o’clock arc.
 If you have no control over your young dog in the yard, you will have none in the field.